Scheduled to teach:

 Amanda Smith & Kevin Tully

-LACP Founder and Executive Director Julia Dean asks Amanda Smith & Kevin Tully ten questions about his background, career in and beliefs about photography
+LACP asks Amanda Smith & Kevin Tully ten questions about their background, career in and beliefs about photography

 Amanda Smith: I am a fine art photographer.
 I became enchanted with the dark room and subsequently very enchanted with pinhole cameras and how I could achieve my artistic vision with movement and blur.
 Currently I shoot exclusively with my iPhone.